pxliang/Ceb/README.md

 ```

 ## 🌟 Acknowledgement
-We appreciate the following package, upon which our implementation is based.
+We appreciate the following package, upon which our watershed implementation is based.
 We have modified the original watershed algorithm provided by:

 [watershed](https://github.com/mzur/watershed)